-Finding high quality resources for your assignment shows you have properly researched your assignment and illustrates your understanding of the topic.
+Finding high quality resources shows you have properly researched your assignment and illustrates your understanding of the topic.

 Use the tools below to find scholarly material for your assignment.
 This will give you much better results than by using search engines like Google.

 A good place to start is your unit reading list, which will include recommended readings and references compiled by your Unit Coordinator.
 It may include journal articles, book chapters, books, video recordings, or links to websites.